-Irwin says emerging-market countries, which include the BRICS, represent about 29 percent of the global economy but just 12 percent of global stock market value.
+Irwin says emerging-market countries, which include BRICS, represent about 29 percent of the global economy but just 12 percent of global stock market value.
 That means the emerging-market stocks are "punching beneath their weight," he says, and "still maturing."

 Luiz Carvalho, managing partner at Tree Capital, thinks that concerns about the BRICS stock markets are overblown and are already accounted for in the lower stock prices.
-He believes they're set to grow.
+He believes that now they're set to grow.

 The acronym caught on and was embraced by the countries.
 Brazil, Russia, India and China held a BRIC summit in 2009.
 Two years later, they invited South Africa to join.

-For investors, it's important to remember that even if the BRICS are lumped together in hearts, minds and analyst reports, they still should be examined individually.
+For investors, it's important to remember that even if BRICS are lumped together in hearts, minds and analyst reports, they still should be examined individually.

 Still, he's optimistic about all the BRICS.
 If they "pursue the right policy paths," he says, their growth rates will be "much more exciting than the developed markets'."

-Here's a glance at each country.
+Here's a quick glance at each country.